intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

       other negative priorities to restore the same ordering as the global swap configuration.

+  memory.swap.priority.effective
+        A read-only file showing the effective swap priority ordering actually applied to this cgroup, after resolving inheritance from ancestors.
+The effective swap priority for a cgroup is also influenced by its position within the cgroup hierarchy.
+If any ancestor cgroup has set a swap priority configuration, it is propagated and inherited by all descendants.
+In that case, the child’s own configuration is ignored and the topmost configured ancestor determines the effective priority ordering.

+        If there is no configuration in the current cgroup and its ancestors, this file shows the global swap device priority from `swapon`, in the form of id and priority pairs.

   memory.zswap.current
 	A read-only single value file which exists on non-root cgroups.